-While G Suite for Education provides staff and students with access to the same tools as a ‘public’ Google account, there are important differences between the two.
-SD61 provides access to and manages G Suite for Education accounts for staff and students in schools.
+While Google for Education provides staff and students with access to the same tools as a ‘public’ Google account, there are important differences between the two.
+SD61 provides access to and manages Google for Education accounts for staff and students in schools.
 These applications block advertisements and block 3rd party scanning of student or staff information for advertising, and allow for more strict filtering and application control by SD61 system administrators.

 Freedom of Information and Protection of Privacy Act

-Student account information (student first and last name, grade level, and last 4 digits of SD61 identification number), as well as any documents uploaded onto the G Suite platform will be stored on secure Google servers located beyond Canada, and may be subject to the laws of foreign jurisdictions.
-The use of student information for G Suite is subject to the Freedom of Information and Protection of Privacy Act (FIPPA).
+Student account information (student first and last name, grade level, and last 4 digits of SD61 identification number), as well as any documents uploaded onto the Google platform will be stored on secure servers located beyond Canada, and may be subject to the laws of foreign jurisdictions.
+The use of student information for Google for Education is subject to the Freedom of Information and Protection of Privacy Act (FIPPA).

 Parent and Student Consent Process

-Students between Grade K-8, student and parent consent is required for a SD61 G Suite account.
-The teacher will initiate the consent process by sending home information about G Suite and a consent form.
+Students between Grade K-8, student and parent consent is required for a SD61 Google account.
 Consent is required from both student and parent.
-The teacher will ensure that students are informed about the acceptable uses of G Suite.
-Once the consent form has been returned, and the student has been informed, the school will initiate the student G Suite account creation.
+Consent is granted through the Parent Connect Portal and can be reviewed at any time by parents.
+The classroom teacher will ensure that students are informed about the acceptable uses of Google’s suite of digital tools.

-Student between Grade 9-12, student consent is required for a SD61 G Suite account.
-Students can initiate the consent process by completing the online request form.
-The student G Suite account will be automatically created.
-The school will ensure that students are informed about the acceptable uses of G Suite.
-The school will also send home an information letter about G Suite to parents.
+Student between Grade 9-12, student consent is required for a SD61 Google account.
+Students use the Student Connect Portal to grant consent and can be reviewed at any time.
+Students The school will ensure that students are informed about the acceptable uses of Google suite of digital tools.

-Access to SD61 G Suite by SD61 System Administrators
+Access to SD61 Google Accounts by SD61 System Administrators

-SD61 system administrators have full access to content stored within SD61 G Suite however they will only access content from SD61 users’ G Suite email or documents in the event of suspected violations to the terms and conditions outlined in Policy 1300 “Acceptable Use of Technology”, Regulation 1300.3 “Student Acceptable Use of Digital Technology”, and in Regulation 1300.2 “Employee Acceptable Use of Digital Technology”.
+SD61 system administrators have full access to content stored within SD61 Google accounts however they will only access content from SD61 users’ email or documents in the event of suspected violations to the terms and conditions outlined in Policy 1300 “Acceptable Use of Technology”, Regulation 1300.3 “Student Acceptable Use of Digital Technology”, and in Regulation 1300.2 “Employee Acceptable Use of Digital Technology”.

-Access to SD61 G Suite by Google Administrators
+Access to SD61 Google Accounts by Google Administrators

-As per the G Suite terms of service and privacy documents, all information and any content created or uploaded into the SD61 G Suite platform is not owned by Google.
+As per the Google terms of service and privacy documents, all information and any content created or uploaded into the SD61 Google platform is not owned by Google.

-However, as outlined in the G Suite for Education Privacy Website, Google does maintain the ability to access and share any personal or content data on the SD61 G Suite platform under the following circumstances:
+However, as outlined in the Google for Education Privacy Website, Google does maintain the ability to access and share any personal or content data on the SD61 G Suite platform under the following circumstances:

 - If Google has obtained additional consent from the user to share personal information; or